Amazon Prime Day 2019: Where to find the best deals on laptops, Chromebooks and tablets

 Things to keep in mind:

-- We'll collect all of the Prime Day laptop and PC deals here, once the sale date becomes official.
+- We'll collect all of the Prime Day laptop and PC deals here.

 - We'll keep an eye on pricing and availability, and note when certain items sell out.